xiix0/scam/README.md

-If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.
+Lay on, MacDuff, and curs'd be him who first cries, "Hold, enough!".
-		-- J.R.R.
-Tolkien
+		-- Shakespeare